soisy/loan-quote-widget/README.md

 Refer to NX documentation or run `nx test --help` if you need more info.

+### Smoke tests

+Our test suite is not 100% accurate and some smoke test should be performed before releasing to prod.
+Right now there is no automated smoke test, but you can use smoke-test.html web page to perform some manual smoke testing.

+You will need to:
+1. build the project using prod setup `docker-compose run web npm run build:bundle`
+2. open `soisy/smoke-test.html` page on your browser

+The page will call production api using soisytests as a test shop id.

 ## Updating NX

 In case you need to update nx to a different major version chances are that you will need to upgrade your workspace as well.